1 - Overview

 Standardess1v16m6416 vCore64 GBUp to 12.5 Gbps

 Table.
-Event Streams server type specification - ess1 server type
+Event Streams server type specifications - ess1 server type

 ess2 server type

-The ess2 server type of Event Streams is provided with standard specifications (vCPU, Memory) and is suitable for various database workloads.
+The ess2 server type of Event Streams is offered with standard specifications (vCPU, Memory) and is suitable for various database workloads.

 • Supports up to 16 vCPUs and 64 GB of memory